vercel/ai-chatbot/N8N_DUPLICATE_MESSAGE_INVESTIGATION.md

     *   The SWR polling path correction (from `/api/messages-test` to `/api/messages`) *should* persist if it was committed prior to `1b1f7e8`.
 (This needs verification against git history if doubt arises).

 *   **9.2.
 Current Understanding of the Bug**:
-    *   The core issue – N8N assistant responding to the wrong user message – is still believed to stem from the client sending a stale/incorrect payload to `/api/chat`.
+    *   The core issue manifests as the N8N assistant responding to the wrong user message.
+This is strongly correlated with the N8N webhook receiving duplicate pings: for the second user message in a thread, N8N gets a webhook for the first user message (again) and another for the second user message, then incorrectly responds to the first.
+    *   This is believed to stem from the client sending a stale/incorrect payload to `/api/chat` or making duplicate/phantom calls.
-    *   The "phantom `/api/chat` call" and the "unexpected assistant message appearing in subsequent payloads" (Findings 8.1) remain strong hypotheses for *how* this stale payload occurs.
+    *   The "phantom `/api/chat` call" and the "unexpected assistant message appearing in subsequent payloads" (Findings 8.1) remain strong hypotheses for *how* these incorrect N8N pings and stale payloads occur.

 *   **9.3.
 Revised Strategy**:
     *   The primary strategy is now to **align `components/chat.tsx` (client-side message submission) and `app/(chat)/api/chat/route.ts` (server-side message handling) with the Vercel AI Chatbot template's approach.**